google/differential-privacy/cc/docs/algorithms/algorithm.md

 Several of the parameters refer to the concept of a partition.
 We define a partition as a portion of the data for which a single statistic will be released.
-This is best explained through examples: if you're counting the number of people is each of a set of age buckets, partitions would correspond to age buckets.
+This is best explained through examples: if you're counting the number of people in each of a set of age buckets, partitions would correspond to age buckets.
 Or if you want to count the number of cars broken down by color, each color would be a partition.